Raj301104/internship_task/README.md

 Error Handling and Reporting:
 Implemented error handling to manage unexpected issues.
 Generated detailed reports on test results for review.

-Challenges and Solutions:
+4.Challenges and Solutions:

-Dynamic Content Handling:
+*Dynamic Content Handling:
 Used explicit waits to manage dynamic content and asynchronous elements.
 Cross-Browser Testing:
 Adapted scripts to ensure compatibility across multiple browsers.
 Outcome and Impact:

-Efficiency Improvement:
+*Efficiency Improvement:
 Reduced time and effort required for manual testing.
 Increased testing coverage and provided faster feedback on code changes.
-Bug Identification:
+*Bug Identification:
 Detected and reported critical bugs, leading to improved software quality.
-Documentation and Maintenance:
+5.Documentation and Maintenance:

 Documentation:
 Created comprehensive documentation for setup, script usage, and maintenance.